 Creating a plan that will enable victims to be safe from the perpetrator and from potential future harm is vital.
 Safety planning involves working with victims so that they will know how to react in the moment if confronted with violence.
 Creating a safety plan does not mean that the victim will not face violence again.
 Rather, the primary goal is to aid individuals in protecting themselves when and if they are in danger in the future.
-Some victims may feel constant fear and anxiety over a possible future assault by the perpetrator.
+Some victims may they feel constant fear and anxiety over a possible future assault by the perpetrator.
 Safety planning can reduce fears by providing victims with safeguards that will permit them to feel safe even when they are not directly confronted with a violent situation.
 Safety plans may also instill a greater sense of calm, and reduce victim reaction time when responding to future incidents of violence.
 A planned response may also help to prevent future incidents of violence and reduce the level of harm inflicted.
 Planning for safety may reduce overall fear and restore a sense of control in victims' lives; this can empower victims and aid their healing.

 Safety planning with farmworkers is a unique process.
 Existing safety plans for nonfarmworker victims may not be appropriate for farmworkers.
 Farmworker-specific plans should address the life and work circumstances distinctive to farmworkers, and take into account the limited resources available to them.
 Safety planning with farmworkers may require lengthier discussions, additional questions and more detailed explanations about resources, institutions, legal remedies and processes than safety planning with non-farmworker victims of sexual assault.
 For example, a non-farmworker client may need to know the location of the nearest bus stop when seeking the best route to safety.
 A farmworker client, however, may also need to know how to ride the bus, including understanding the routes, the cost, and transportation time.
-In most cases, the communities where farmworkers work do not have public transportation systems.
+In most cases, the communities that farmworkers work in do not have public transportation systems.
 Therefore, it is necessary to consider additional methods of transportation and discuss how, where and when to access this transportation.
-You may need to not only determine what transportation assistance is available but also what assistance the farmworker victim will need in order to learn the process of using public transportation or finding other transportation.
+You may need to not only determine what transportation assistance is